mikeyin97/online_marketplace/README.md

 5) Start the application with `npm run start`.
 The api runs on localhost, port 9999.

 <a name="testing"></a>
-## Testing Notes
+## Testing
 Tests are written in mocha and chai.
 Tests are located in `online_shop/test/test.js`
 1) Navigate into online_shop folder with `cd online_shop`.
 2) Run tests with `npm run test`.

 <a name="database"></a>
 ## Schemas
-I use mongoDB as my noSQL database for storing values in the shop.
+I use mongoDB as my noSQL database for storing items in the shop.
 It runs on localhost, port 27017.

 The 'real' data is hosted in the `shop` collection of the `local` database.
 Testing data uses the `shopTest` collection of the `local` database.
-Data entries have the following schema:
+Data entries (items) will have the following schema:

 ```
 {